 ./dnsenum.pl -p 1 -s 1 example.com

-Scrapping will not work on those websites which do not have sub domains and for those websites which has restricted wild card scrapping.
+Scrapping will not work on those websites which do not have sub domains and for websites which have restricted wild card scrapping.

-That’s all for today frens.
-Hope this helps, you can practice multiple combinations and sub commands mentioned below to extract juicy information regarding DNS’s for any domain.
+That’s all for today.
+You can practice multiple combinations and sub commands mentioned below to extract juicy information regarding DNS’s for any domain.

 COMMANDS ENCYCLOPEDIA :